 Day 8: Hornbill Valley.

-We will spend at least a day in the Hornbill Valley, an up-and-coming birding site that renowned for being the best place to see hornbills in China, in addition to a big variety of pheasants, laughingthrushes, and flycatchers.
+We will spend at least a day in the Hornbill Valley, an up-and-coming birding site that is renowned for being the best place to see hornbills in China, in addition to a big variety of pheasants, laughingthrushes, and flycatchers.
 We will slowly explore the forest and look for Rufous-headed Parrotbill again, we also have good chances to see Grey-headed Parrotbill today.

 Other precious birds we could expect including Great Hornbill, Oriental Pied Hornbill, Wreathed Hornbill, Grey Peacock Pheasant, Red Junglefowl, Kalij Pheasant, White-cheeked Partridge, Green-billed Malkoha, Crested Serpent Eagle, Jerdon's Baza, Collared Scops Owl, Spot-bellied Eagle Owl, Brown Boobook, Red-headed Trogon, Blue-bearded Bee-eater, Blue-eared Barbet, Greater Flameback, Lesser Yellownape, Great Slaty Woodpecker, Collared Falconet, Oriental Hobby, Long-tailed Broadbill, Blue-naped Pitta, Black-hooded Oriole, Greater Racket-tailed Drongo, Collared Treepie, Sultan Tit, Striated Swallow, Black-crested Bulbul, Grey-eyed Bulbul, Pin-striped Tit Babbler, Red-billed Scimitar Babbler, Coral-billed Scimitar Babbler, Large Scimitar Babbler, Spot-throated Babbler, Rufous-chinned Laughingthrush, Greater Necklaced Laughingthrush, Streaked Wren Babbler, Nepal Fulvetta, Velvet-fronted Nuthatch, White-rumped Shama, White-tailed Flycatcher, Lesser Shortwing, Blue-winged Leafbird, etc.